 Get enchanted by the breath-taking countryside of the highest mountain in Austria and be part of many unforgettable off-piste adventures.
 Ready, steady, go!

-There are six freeriding runs covering zone A to F. Get the ultimate freeriding feeling high up at Schareck or soft powder areas at Fleissalm – find all levels of difficulty and choose the one that suits you best.
+There are five freeriding runs covering zone A to F. Get the ultimate freeriding feeling high up at Schareck or soft powder areas at Fleissalm – find all levels of difficulty and choose the one that suits you best.